Transcend provides IV Ketamine Assisted Psychotherapy at a rate competitive to places that provide Ketamine administration only.

-The price of a ketamine treatment session can vary between $500 to $800.
-This price includes the medicines delivered during the session; the presence of a licensed NP, RN, or paramedic who delivers the medication(s) and continuously monitors the treatment; and the time you will spend with your Ketamine Assisted Psychotherapy trained therapist that will be by your side throughout your entire treatment and the post infusion integration period.
+This price includes all of the medicines delivered during the session; the presence of a licensed NP or RN who delivers the medication(s) and continuously monitors the treatment; and the time you will spend with your Ketamine Assisted Psychotherapy trained therapist that will be by your side throughout your entire treatment and the post infusion integration period.
 Most KAP sessions are approximately 1.5-2 hours in length.
 The variability in session length and price depends upon your presenting concern(s), your response to treatment, preexisting medical factors, and additional medicines that may be administered in conjunction with ketamine.
-At the conclusion of your initial intake appointment, we will tell you how much a single ketamine infusion will cost and provide you a sense of how many ketamine treatments you will likely need.
+At the conclusion of your initial intake appointment, we will tell you how much a single session will cost and provide you a sense of how many treatments you will likely need.
 Most clients will require 4 to 8 KAP sessions to experience significant shifts in their presenting condition.
 We do provide discounts to Veterans and First Responders.

 During your medical intake, we will determine if you need to alter your medication regime prior to treatment.
 There are only a few medications that should be altered prior to initiating treatment.
 For instance, stimulant medications, benzodiazepines, and medications like Lamictal may need to be held or adjusted prior to treatment.

 We request that you don't eat a meal within 3 hours of the start of your appointment time.

 After receiving a ketamine infusion, it is normal to feel slightly tired or loopy for several hours.
 It would be unsafe to drive after a session so we do require that you arrange a family/friend to pick you up or utilize a taxi or other ride service.

 It is best to provide time to fully process the therapeutic content that may have been worked through in the session.
 We encourage our clients to journal and integrate in the time following the session.

 At Transcend, it is our goal to have this treatment be a highly transformative, short term intervention for you.